 by Jennifer Lynn Barnes

-Genres: crime, Mystery, Suspense
+Genres: Crime Fiction, Mystery, Suspense

 Seventeen-year-old Cassie is a natural at reading people.
 Piecing together the tiniest details, she can tell you who you are and what you want.
 But it’s not a skill that she’s ever taken seriously.
 That is, until the FBI come knocking: they’ve begun a classified program that uses exceptional teenagers to crack infamous cold cases, and they need Cassie.